 Change 1248.19 as follows:

-At aRxTxTurnaroundTime + AirDelay + aRxPHYDelay + 10% of aSlotTime after each MAC slot boundary as defined in 9.3.7 (DCF timing relations) and 9.22.2.4 (Obtaining an EDCA TXOP), the MAC shall issue a PHY-CCARESET.request primitive to the PHY, where AirDelay is aAirPropagationTime indicated in the Coverage Class field of the Country element received [even for DMG and TVWS?] from the AP of the BSS with which the STA is associated or the DO of the IBSS of which the STA is a member or from another mesh STA in the same MBSS, or if no such Country element has been received or dot11OperatingClassesRequired is false from the AP of the BSS with which the STA is associated, the value of aAirPropagationTime indicated in the PLME-CHARACTERISTICS.confirm primitive.
+At aRxTxTurnaroundTime + AirDelay + aRxPHYDelay + 10% of aSlotTime after each MAC slot boundary as defined in 9.3.7 (DCF timing relations) and 9.22.2.4 (Obtaining an EDCA TXOP), the MAC shall issue a PHY-CCARESET.request primitive to the PHY, where AirDelay is aAirPropagationTime indicated in the Coverage Class field of the Country element received [even for DMG and TVWS?] from the AP of the BSS with which the STA is associated or from the DO of the IBSS of which the STA is a member or from another mesh STA in the same MBSS, or if no Country element containing a Coverage Class field has been received from the AP of the BSS with which a STA is associated or the DO of the IBSS of which a STA is a member or from another mesh STA in the same MBSS or dot11OperatingClassesRequired is false from the AP of the BSS with which the STA is associated, the value of aAirPropagationTime indicated in the PLME-CHARACTERISTICS.confirm primitive.

 Change 1275.49 as follows (aSlotTime equation):